The-Design-Hammock/SEM-Monks-Article-Content/why-is-seo-so-important.md

 ---
 title: Why is SEO important?
-description: Improve your sites visibility and audience with SEO
+description: understanding the importance of Search Engine Optimization , and how it can improve your sites visibility ,audience and revenue
 tags:
+  - insight
+  - improvement
+  - optimization
   - seo
   - serp
   - keywords